 The multifactorial complexities of violent experiences requires approaching this topic with the outmost sensitivity, an inter-diciplinary skill-set and in conversation with those affected by it.

-I have degrees in Cultural and Social Anthropology, International Development and Journalism.
-As a research consultant and humanitarian activist, I worked with a multitude of NGOs, IOs, local organisations, and Stakeholders around the world..
+Luisa T. Schneider holds degrees in Cultural and Social Anthropology, International Development and Journalism.
+As a research consultant and humanitarian activist, she worked with a multitude of NGOs, IOs, local organisations, and Stakeholders around the world..

 As anthropologists we are listeners, observers and participants.
 We wonder in astonishment at little details which open up doors to understanding larger phenomena... and we are writers aiming at sharing our unique experiences and the stories we have recorded with others.